afane/afane/README.md

-### - Selecting Resampling Techniques and Classifiers for Imbalanced Datasets: A New Perspectiv
+### 🎯 Selecting Resampling Techniques and Classifiers for Imbalanced Datasets: A New Perspective

+In this paper, we conduct a series of comprehensive experiments using 30 imbalanced datasets, 12 base classifiers and 8 resampling techniques, we then approach this challenge from a new perspective  by focusing on the performance of classifiers and resampling techniques based on the type of features present in the data; continuous or categorical.

+Our study aims to provide researchers and practitioners with a systematic framework for selecting an appropriate combination of resampling techniques and classifiers tailored to the characteristics of the imbalanced dataset at hand.
 ## 💻 Ongoing Projects